 Note that this allows anyone with the link to change absolutely anything in your document, including deleting all the data.
 Should anything go wrong, you may recover previous versions of your document in the snapshots section of Document History.

 Access rules may be combined with view-only link sharing, i.e. when the Public Access role is set to “Viewer.”
 Read more about Link Keys to learn how to set rules that limit which parts of your data users may see when accessing your document via a particular link.

-Access Rules do not support restricted link sharing when Public Access is set to “Editor.”
-Supporting access rules in this case, and others, is on our roadmap.
+Access Rules are supported with link sharing when Public Access is set to “Viewer” or “Editor.”

 Leaving a Document#

 Non-owners may look up their access details to a document by clicking on the share icon () on top right of the screen and selecting “Access Details.”